Keyboard shortcuts

 Your First Handler

-This guide explains the structure of a handler and how to work with requests and responses.
+This guide explains the structure of a handler and how to work with the Context, Request, and Response.

 Handler Structure